 By comparison, some of the contractors that produced the worst risk-adjusted returns in the group depend on the U.S. government for a greater share of their sales.

-SAIC Inc. (SAI), which provides engineering services, gets 90 percent of revenue from work funded by the U.S. government and had the fifth-worst risk adjusted return.
+SAIC Inc. (SAI:US), which provides engineering services, gets 90 percent of revenue from work funded by the U.S. government and had the fifth-worst risk adjusted return.

 Sivertsen recommends buying Kongsberg shares and has a price target of 140 kroner for the stock, 22 percent higher than yesterday’s closing price of 115 kroner on the Oslo Stock Exchange.